Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L2.rst

 This graph is used to compute a dynamic Hanning Window for every transducer.
 So, this graph is used to calculate the apodization for the reception.

 - **Graph Inputs**:
-	- `para_amain_const`: Graph_apodization_main self-used structural parameters include iter_line and iter_element and so on.
-It's definition could be seen in L1/include/kernel_apodization_main.hpp;
+	- `para_amain_const`: Graph_apodization_main self-used structural parameters include iter_line, iter_element, and so on.
+Its definition can be seen in L1/include/kernel_apodization_main.hpp;
 	- `p_focal`: Result of Focusing;
 	- `p_invD`: The result of graph_apodization_preprocess output;
 - **Graph Outputs**:
-	- `out`: A vector which represents our Hanning Window for the reference point chosen;
+	- `out`: A vector that represents the Hanning Window for the reference point chosen;

 Graph name: `graph_delay`
 ###########################################

 This graph is used to compute the transmit delay.
-It returns an array of values which represent the transmission time for every incremental point of the investigation.
+It returns an array of values that represent the transmission time for every incremental point of the investigation.

 - **Graph Inputs**:
 	- `para_const`: Graph_delay self-used structural parameters include focal coordinates 'focal_point_x' and 'focal_point_z', inverse speed of sound 'inverse_speed_of_sound' and so on.
-It's definition could be seen in L1/include/kernel_delay.hpp;
+Its definition can be seen in L1/include/kernel_delay.hpp;
 	- `para_t_start`: Input array, where each element corresponds to the emission starting time of each scanline;
 	- `img_x`: The result of graph_imagepoints in x-dimension;
 	- `img_z`: The result of graph_imagepoints in z-dimension;
 - **Graph Outputs**:
-	- `delay`: An array which represents our time delay per point to analyze;
+	- `delay`: An array that represents time delay per point to analyze;

 Graph name: `graph_samples`
 ###################################

 This graph is used to compute the delay in reception for every transducer.
-It sums also the delay in transmission to obtain the valid samples for the interpolation.
+It also sums the delay in transmission to obtain the valid samples for the interpolation.

 - **Graph Inputs**:
 	- `para_const`: Graph_samples self-used structural parameter include sampling frequency, inverse speed of sound and so on.
-It's definition could be seen in L1/include/kernel_sample.hpp.
+Its definition can be seen in L1/include/kernel_sample.hpp.
 	- `para_rfdim`: Input array, used to filter whether the input rf-data of each scanline is in the region of interest;
-	- `para_elem`: X-Y-Z vector which represents the positions of our transducers in the probe;
+	- `para_elem`: X-Y-Z vector that represents the positions of our transducers in the probe;
 	- `img_x`: The result of graph_imagepoints in x-dimension;
 	- `img_z`: The result of graph_imagepoints in z-dimension;
 	- `delay`: Result of graph_delay;
 - **Graph Outputs**:
-	- `sample`: A vector which represents our valid entries in the rf-data vector;
+	- `sample`: A vector that represents the valid entries in the rf-data vector;
-	- `inside`: A vector with only 0 and 1 values, which represents whether each element of our rf-data vector is in the region of interest;
+	- `inside`: A vector with only 0 and 1 values, which represents whether each element of the rf-data vector is in the region of interest;

 Graph name: `graph_interpolation`
 ###########################################

 This graph is used to compute the chordal version of the Catmull-Rom.
-It is also called *bSpline* as generally we refer to the Catmull-Rom as the centripetal one.
+It is also called *bSpline*.
+Generally, you refer to the Catmull-Rom as the centripetal one.

 - **Graph Inputs**:
-	- `para_interp_const`: Graph_interpolation self-used structural parameters include iter_line and iter_element and so on.
-It's definition could be seen in L1/include/kernel_interpolation.hpp;
+	- `para_interp_const`: Graph_interpolation self-used structural parameters include iter_line, iter_element, and so on.
+Its definition can be seen in L1/include/kernel_interpolation.hpp;
 	- `p_sample_in`: The result of graph_sample output;
 	- `p_inside_in`: The result of graph_sample output;
 	- `p_rfdata_in`: Input rf points to be interpolated;